Front-of-package nutrition labeling

 The current status of front-of-package labeling in the United States

-Which front-of-package labeling schemes are FDA considering?
+Which front-of-package labeling scheme has FDA proposed?

 - Guideline Daily Amount labels that highlight quantitative information from the Nutrition Facts label and are modeled after industry’s Facts Up Front voluntary labeling system

-- Nutrition Info labels that rate levels of nutrients as High, Medium, or Low
+- Nutrition Info labels that rate levels of nutrients as High, Medium, or Low (FDA’s proposed rule would require a label that falls into this category)

 What the evidence says about which front-of-package labeling scheme is best

-The High In scheme is most similar to nutrient warning-style labels and the Nutrition Info scheme is most similar to traffic light-style labels, both of which have been tested in extensive experimental research and implemented in other countries.
 A 2021 systematic review and meta-analysis of experimental studies comparing nutrient warnings and traffic light labels found that nutrient warnings were more effective for most outcomes related to improved nutritional quality of food purchases.
 Real-world evidence confirms that nutrient warnings lead to healthier food purchases, whereas traffic light labels have shown less promise.

 Other countries already require front-of-package labeling